sensu/sensu-docs/content/sensu-go/6.2/sensuctl/_index.md

 This starts the prompts for interactive sensuctl setup.
 When prompted, choose the authentication method you wish to use: username/password or OIDC.

+Sensuctl uses your username and password or OIDC credentials to obtain access and refresh tokens via the [Sensu authentication API][14].
+The access and refresh tokens are [JSON Web Tokens (JWTs)][2] that Sensu issues to record the details of users' authenticated Sensu sessions.
+The backend digitally signs these tokens, and the tokens can't be changed without invalidating the signature.

 Upon successful authentication, sensuctl stores the access and refresh tokens in a "cluster" configuration file under the current user's home directory.
 For example, on Unix systems, sensuctl stores the tokens in `$HOME/.config/sensu/sensuctl/cluster`.